 Artefact boxes contain a collection of items, (some are historical objects and some are reproductions).
 The collections are enhanced and are adapted to the level you require by the addition of appropriate books.
 Subjects include world religions, history, other cultures, arts, as well as more general subjects.
 Cost is one ELS token and artefact boxes are loaned for a term.

-Guided Reading collections are for Key Stage 1 and 2 and less able Key Stage 3 students.
+Guided reading collections are for Key Stage 1 and 2 and less able Key Stage 3 students.
 They supplement and add variety to your own school resources.
-A Guided Reading collection consists of six copies of five different books – 30 books in total with any mix of levels or years.
-The collections include recently published and well-known fiction and exciting non-fiction.
+A guided reading collection consists of six copies of five different books – 30 books in total with any mix of levels or years.
+The collections include fiction by well-known authors and appealing non-fiction.
 All boxes are ‘bespoke’, they can be fiction only or include non-fiction.
-We can also supply single band Key Stage 1 collections.

 Fiction and non-fiction titles selected to support reluctant or low reading ability pupils, as well as students who are dyslexic are available for KS2 and KS3.